Barton IT hub

 Headington brothel robbed

-Just like the rest of Oxford, Headington has had a number of brothels in recent years, most notably the Kitten Club (which moves around) and "Sasha and Friends" (which is permanently based in the London Road).
-This is a fact not usually publicized in the local newspapers, which enjoy a considerable revenue from the advertisements of these "massage parlours".
+Just like the rest of Oxford, Headington has had a number of brothels in recent years, most notably the Kitten Club (which moves around) and “Sasha and Friends” (which is permanently based in the London Road).
+This is a fact not usually publicized in the local newspapers, even though they enjoy a considerable revenue from the advertisements of these “massage parlours”.
 On 11 December 2001 two men from the Headington area were found guilty of robbing the London Road brothel on 23 December 2000.

 Headington councillor Stephen Fairweather-Tall pledged to bring up the subject of how to remove brothels from residential areas at Headington's Area Committee meeting.